The Real Ted Bundy: 5 Fast Facts You Need to Know

 5. Following His Arrest, Bundy Opted to Be His Own Attorney & Was Able to Escape From Prison, Allowing Him to Commit More Murders

-After a failed kidnapping attempt, Bundy was finally apprehended by the authorities and charged with multiple charges of aggravated rape and murder, he opted to act as his own attorney.
+After a failed kidnapping attempt, Bundy was finally apprehended by the authorities.
+He later admitted that he had become so confident in his abilities, so unafraid of being caught and so brazen that he became careless and sloppy.
+He was charged with kidnapping and multiple charges of aggravated rape and murder, he opted to act as his own attorney.
 This allowed him to have access to the prison law library.
 While supposedly preparing for his trial, Bundy jumped out of an open window in the library, injuring his ankle but ultimately escaping.
 He was apprehended a few days later and transferred to a different facility.
 The complete FBI filed on Ted Bundy can be found here.

 Remarkably, Bundy was able to escape from this facility as well.
 He traveled all the way from Colorado to Florida, where he entered a sorority house on the FSU campus, brutally attacking and sexually brutalizing four of them.
 Two of his victims did not survive.
 In a particularly gruesome detail, he shoved a can of hairspray up one of his victim’s vaginas, just one example of his depravity and animalistic violence.
 Bundy’s final victim is believed to be Kimberly Leach, who was only 12 years old, Britannica.com reports.